cooldragon12/portfolio-johnd/README.md

 -Home
 	- contains the sections that introduce every pages.
 -Contact
-	- contains social and contact
+	- contains social and contact details
 -Projects
 	- might contain the projects and photos/gallery -About